McGill-NLP/llm2vec/Tutorial.md

         self.input_layernorm = LlamaRMSNorm(config.hidden_size, eps=config.rms_norm_eps)
         self.post_attention_layernorm = LlamaRMSNorm(config.hidden_size, eps=config.rms_norm_eps)
 ```
-Now the `LlamaDecoderLayer` will use our implementation of `LLAMA_ATTENTION_CLASSES` instead of that in `transformers`.

-Now let's build up the new decoder layer in a new LlaMA model class.
+Finally, we need to modify the model class to use the new decoder layer.
+We create a new model class `LlamaBiModel` that inherits from `LlamaModel` and uses the new `ModifiedLlamaDecoderLayer` in its `__init__` function.
+Everything else remains the same as the original implementation of `LlamaModel`.
 ```python
 class LlamaBiModel(LlamaModel):
 ```